Last reviewed by Netlify Support on 13 Sep 2021

 Your internet service provider (ISP) provides you with a DNS server.
 It is likely that many other people using your ISP also visit Netlify’s site.
 When your ISP looks up a DNS record it creates work for the authoritative name servers it queries.

-To reduce that load on the authoritative servers, other name servers (like the ones at your ISP) are both allowed and required to cache DNS records for a number of seconds - that number being the TTL value in the record itself.
+To reduce that load on the authoritative servers, other name servers (like the ones at your ISP) are both allowed and recommended to cache DNS records for a number of seconds - that number being the TTL value in the record itself.

 The process works like this: